• Skip to primary navigation

 Shrimp and Vegetables

 • Raw shrimp, 26-30/lb (peeled, deveined, tail removed) - You can buy frozen or fresh shrimp.
 To save time, buy deveined and no shells.
-If you use frozen shrimp, you want to thaw them in the fridge overnight or under running (not standing) cold water.
+If you use frozen large shrimp, you want to thaw them in the fridge overnight or under running (not standing) cold water.

 • Coconut oil or olive oil - Coconut oil adds even more fantastic coconut flavor.
 You can substitute with olive oil or vegetable oil.
 You can also use Azeite de dendê, Palm Oil, for deeper flavor and orange color.